JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 So, while Southwark is now to get 560 council homes, instead of 240 social rented homes, this net gain requires an outlay of £193m gross - equivalent to £690k for each of the extra 260 units.

-## NHG keeps all the private housing
+## NHG takes all the private housing

 NHG also get to keep part of the FDS land, so-called Package C, on which to build 261 homes for themselves -  57 shared ownership, and 13 social rent, but the majority of which, 191 units, will be private homes for sale, comprising all the private homes on the FDS (ref).